nickolaev/cloud-native-video-processing/README.md

 ```

-Depending on the command line arguments, the spawned ffmpeg can feed its processing pipeline from a remote HTTP connection e.g. another Streamer.
+Depending on the command line arguments, the spawned ffmpeg can feed its processing pipeline from a remote HTTP connection, e.g. another Streamer.
 Optionally it can read a local video stream, a file or other video source.

 # Copyrights

-This project is licnesed under the Apache 2.0 license.
+This project is licensed under the Apache 2.0 license.
 Please see the main LICENSE.txt for more details.

 ***video.mp4*** "*Rory and the snow*" by Stephen McPolin is
 Licensed under Public Domain.